OpenCMISS/documentation/data_format/fieldml_05.rst

 A ``ConstantEvaluator`` is a convenient simplification of ``ParameterEvaluator`` giving a constant value.

 A ``ReferenceEvaluator`` applies another evaluator and optionally binds one or more arguments it depends on to perform function composition.
-A common use is to apply an interpolation function from the FieldML standard library at the chart location for a given mesh and with parameters mapped to elements for a given mesh and field (or if defining a template: an argument representing unknown field parameters).
+A common use is to apply an interpolation function from the FieldML standard library at the chart location for a given mesh and with parameters mapped to elements for a given mesh and field (or if defining a template, values derived from unknown field parameters).

 A ``PiecewiseEvaluator`` switches between delegate evaluators depending on the value of an index argument of ``EnsembleType``, or indirectly via an evaluator giving such a value.
-A common use is to switch between different functions on elements of a mesh, e.g. different basis functions or parameter maps.
+A common use is to switch between different functions on elements of a mesh, e.g. different basis functions and/or parameter maps.
 The indirect form commonly uses a ``ParameterEvaluator`` with a separate ``DataSource``.

-An ``AggregateEvaluator`` similarly builds a vector ``ContinuousType`` value by switching delegate function by component.
+An ``AggregateEvaluator`` similarly builds a vector ``ContinuousType`` value by switching the delegate evaluator by component.
 Common uses include switching between field templates used for each field component, and aggregating element parameters for passing to interpolation functions.

 An ``ExternalEvaluator`` is an extension mechanism mainly used in the FieldML Standard Library to describe a function external to the language.
 The URL and name of interpolation functions etc. in the Standard Library are intended to be permanent identifiers for the functions and are documented as such.